Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Flux-to-Voltage Amplifiers

 so

 Since we assume that $Re\ \mathcal{S}_{IV}^{FV}=0$, $\Xi$ vanishes.
-From (\ref{eq:TN_def}) and (\ref{eq:QNC_input}), we now obtain the standard quantum limit on the noise temperature of a flux-to-voltage amplifier:
+From (\ref{eq:TN_def}) and (\ref{eq:QNC_input}), we now obtain the quantum limit on the noise temperature of a flux-to-voltage amplifier:

-\emph{The standard quantum limit on the added noise of the amplifier is equal to the zero-point fluctuation noise of the equivalent source resistance $Re\ Z_{T}(\nu)$.} The quantum limit on noise temperature is achieved when: \begin{enumerate} \item The quantum noise constraint (\ref{eq:QNC_input}) for noise spectral densities $\mathcal{S}_{VV}^{FV}$, $\mathcal{S}_{II}^{FV}$, and $\mathcal{S}_{IV}^{FV}$ is satisfied (i.e. equality is obtained). \item The impedance $Z_{T}(\nu)$, which is the sum of source and input impedances, is the noise impedance $Z_{N}(\nu)$ determined by the spectral densities. \end{enumerate}
+\emph{The quantum limit on the added noise of the amplifier is equal to the zero-point fluctuation noise of the equivalent source resistance $Re\ Z_{T}(\nu)$.} The quantum limit on noise temperature is achieved when: \begin{enumerate} \item The quantum noise constraint (\ref{eq:QNC_input}) for noise spectral densities $\mathcal{S}_{VV}^{FV}$, $\mathcal{S}_{II}^{FV}$, and $\mathcal{S}_{IV}^{FV}$ is satisfied (i.e. equality is obtained). \item The impedance $Z_{T}(\nu)$, which is the sum of source and input impedances, is the noise impedance $Z_{N}(\nu)$ determined by the spectral densities.
+That is, the input circuit is noise-matched to the amplifier. \end{enumerate}

-Before moving on to the optimization of resonant searches using these amplifiers, we discuss a few properties of a quantum-limited flux-to-voltage amplifier.
-First, when the quantum noise constraint (\ref{eq:QNC_canonical}) is satisfied and the power gain is much larger than unity, one may show that $S_{V_{\rm out}J}(\nu)$ is in phase with $\chi_{VJ}(\nu)$.
+Before moving on to the optimization of searches using flux-to-voltage amplifiers, we discuss a few of their properties.
+First, when the quantum noise constraint (\ref{eq:QNC_canonical}) is satisfied and the power gain is much larger than unity, one may show that $\mathcal{S}_{V_{\rm out}J}(\nu)$ is in phase with $\chi_{VJ}(\nu)$.
 (See Appendix I.3 of \cite{clerk2010introduction}.)
-This implies that $Re\ \mathcal{S}_{IV}(\nu)=0$, which is consistent with our original assumptions.
-This is expected because the presence of such in-phase noise correlations constitutes wasted information and thus, would prevent an amplifier from reaching the quantum limit.
+This implies that $Re\ \mathcal{S}_{IV}^{FV}(\nu)=0$, which is consistent with our original assumptions.
 Second, combining equations (\ref{eq:Zn_mag}) and (\ref{eq:Z_in}), we find